Spr19CS210/PA-Drill-Section-Writeups/PA10-KineticSculpture/README.md

 ## Submission

 For this assignment, you are **REQUIRED** to submit all of the following files:
-  * by [FIXME] to Gradescope AND Aropa
+  * by Wednesday November 21st 11:30pm to Gradescope AND Aropa
     * a class hierarchy diagram with all the classes, their interfaces, and any inheritance relationships

-  * to Gradescope before [FIXME].
+  * to Gradescope before Wednesday November 28th 11:30pm.
     * All the Java source files needed to run your program.
 Do NOT include PA10hardCodedDemo.java.
-    * sculpture.in, start with the provided one, but feel free to ADD to it
+    * mySculpture.in, start with the provided one, but feel free to ADD to it to show off for extra credit
-    * sculpture.mp4, or other video format that can be run on multiple platforms.
+    * mySculpture.mov, or other video format that can be run on multiple platforms.
       The video should be between 10 and 15 seconds long.

-To create the video, you can use a program to record your screen as you run your program, or you can simply record your screen with your smartphone or tablet.
+To create the video, you can use a program to record your screen as you run your program (see PA8 writeup), or you can simply record your screen with your smartphone or tablet.
 Do note however that the video you submit must be of good enough quality for the SL's to clearly see you enter the input filename and see your sculpture execute.